Bacteriochlorophyll

 Bacteriochlorophylls (BChl) are photosynthetic pigments that occur in various phototrophic bacteria.
 They were discovered by C. B. van Niel in 1932.
 They are related to chlorophylls, which are the primary pigments in plants, algae, and cyanobacteria.
-Organisms that contain bacteriochlorophyll conduct photosynthesis to sustain their energy requirements, but do not produce oxygen as a byproduct.
+Organisms that contain bacteriochlorophyll conduct photosynthesis to sustain their energy requirements, but the process is anoxygenic and does not produce oxygen as a byproduct.
 They use wavelengths of light not absorbed by plants or cyanobacteria.
 Replacement of Mg(2+) with protons gives bacteriophaeophytin (BPh), the phaeophytin form.

 Structure

 Bacteriochlorophylls a, b, and g are bacteriochlorins, meaning their molecules have a bacteriochlorin macrocycle ring with two reduced pyrrole rings (B and D).
 Bacteriochlorophylls c, d, e, and f are chlorins, meaning their molecules have a chlorin macrocycle ring with one reduced pyrrole ring (D).

 Bacteriochlorophylls c to f occur in the form of closely related homologs with different alkyl groups attached to pyrrole rings B and C and are illustrated above in their simplest versions, esterified with the sesquiterpene alcohol farnesol.
 Most of the variation occurs in the 8 and 12 positions and can be attributed to methyltransferase variation.
 BChl cS is a term for 8-ethyl,12-methyl homolog of BChl c.

 Bacteriochlorophyll g has a vinyl group in ring (A), at position 8.